 - This website now refers to the WCAG 2.0 guidelines and does NOT include default, place-holding characters in edit boxes and text areas in forms as user agents ARE now able to handle empty controls correctly.
 (1.0)

 This website passes Priority 3 (AAA) Accessibility.

 This website may have the following minor access problems/issues.
-These are explained here and alternatives given.
+These are explained here and alternatives are given.

 - This site does not use meta access keys (sometimes called ‘hot keys’).
-Our research suggest that these are actually detrimental to most keyboard-users as they already have their own keys set up which are then overwritten or confused by websites (who do not use a consistent approach).
+Our research suggests that these are actually detrimental to most keyboard users as they already have their own keys set up which are then overwritten or confused by websites (that do not use a consistent approach).
 We will review this decision periodically and if research proves otherwise (or technology improves) we will resume these techniques.

 - This site may fail validation on third-party technologies.
 This is because we have little or no ability to recode these to meet our high accessibility standards.
 However, we always aim to use plug-ins that are either accessible, increase the accessibility or have simple accessible alternatives.
 If forced to choose between accessibility features and validation, we have taken the difficult decision to always choose accessibility.